What We Mean by "Learning to Coach Yourself"

 February 14, 2026

 "Teaching athletes to coach themselves" sounds like a nice idea — the kind of thing you'd find on a camp brochure between a stock photo of a sunset and a quote about believing in yourself.
 But at Sparks, it's not a slogan.
 It's the operating principle behind every element of our programming, and it produces specific, observable outcomes that families notice when athletes come home.
+For a detailed look at how the self-coaching philosophy operates within our rowing programs across three tiers, see What Makes Sparks Rowing Camps Different.

 This article explains what self-coaching actually means, how we develop it, and what it looks like in practice — in concrete terms, not aspirational ones.